 Learn about the Yellowstone Native Fish Conservation Program.

-Craig Mathews has lived in Yellowstone country for nearly 38 years, and has fished its waters for more than 43 years.
+Craig Mathews has lived in Yellowstone country for nearly 43 years, and has fished its waters for nearly 50 years.
 In 1980 Craig and his wife Jackie founded Blue Ribbon Flies, the famous fly-fishing shop in West Yellowstone, Montana.
 They have been tireless advocates for native fish conservation, and have served on many nonprofit boards, including the board of the Yellowstone Park Foundation (which merged with the Yellowstone Association in 2016 to form Yellowstone Forever).
 In 1997, they received a special Protector of Yellowstone Park award, presented by Yellowstone’s Superintendent.
 In 2002, Craig co-founded 1% for the Planet with Yvon Chouinard.
 The two men received Trout Unlimited’s 2012 Conservation Leadership Award in honor of their worldwide efforts to protect trout and salmon populations.
-To date, 1% for the Planet has contributed $150 million toward conservation projects, including Yellowstone‘s Native Fish Conservation Program.
+To date, 1% for the Planet has contributed $450 million toward conservation projects, including Yellowstone‘s Native Fish Conservation Program.
+Craig and Jackie are also the authors of The Yellowstone Fly-Fishing Guide.

 Photo of Craig and Jackie Mathews courtesy of the Mathews.
 All other photos courtesy of NPS.